Born & Raised

 After graduating from Hugo high school, Danyell joined the United States Navy.

-She served as a storekeeper, or logistics specialist, who made sure everyone had what they needed to do their job, and do it right, every mission, every time.
+She served as a logistics specialist who made sure everyone had what they needed to do their job, and do it right, every mission, every time.

 She served during the IFOR (Implementation Force) peacekeeping mission.
 The Implementation Force was a NATO-led multinational peace enforcement force in Bosnia and Herzegovina under a one-year mandate from 20 December 1995 to 20 December 1996 under the codename Operation Joint Endeavour.